tysian/wp-theme-cli/CONTRIBUTING.md

 This CLI is separated by separate parts called **modules** and it's intentional to make them independent from each other.

-If you really need something from any of the existing modules,consider moving it to `/shared` directory and make it more generic.
+If you really need something from any of the existing modules, consider moving it to `/shared` directory and make it more generic.

 Each separate piece of code should be put inside its separate function, which is included in separate file with the same name.